ennis/kyute-old/GUI.md

 a widget with many different parts that do not react to events, it might be more convenient to draw them all at once in the widget implementation.

+# Conflict between internal and external state during recomposition when an action is emitted
+Consider a text editor widget. there are two copies of the string:
+ - the one stored by the user as part of their app state: "user (or external) state"
+ - the internal string stored by the LineEdit: "internal state"

+ 1. LineEdit is created with a string "A"
+ 2. a character is inserted, the internal state is set to "AB"
+ 3. this triggers recomposition: text_line_edit is called again, with the user string, which still contains "A"
+ 4. since user state ("A") != internal state ("AB"), internal state is updated to "A" => the internal selection is cleared
+ 5. the "TextChanged" action is dequeued: user state is updated to "AB"

+Solution: in emit_node, don't run update() if there are pending actions.

 # Widgets
 - drop downs